By: Greg Klapp, featured in the documentary Eating You Alive

 If this sounds too good to be true, watch the documentary Eating You Alive and hear it from doctors who have seen this firsthand, and they now believe how powerful diet can be!

-Medicine can be invaluable to save lives when disease reaches a critical point, but your diet can prevent it from ever getting there!
+Medicine can be invaluable to saving lives when disease reaches a critical point, but your diet can prevent it from ever getting there!

 It is my firm belief that the purpose in the remaining years of my life is to show people that it is possible to live to advanced ages productively, without medications, pain-free, disease-free and with great health!